bluerobotics/Celsius-Temperature-Sensor/README.md

 ## Compatibility

-The Bar30 sensor is compatible with any device with 3.3V I<sup>2</sup>C logic.
+The Celsius sensor is compatible with any device with 3.3V I<sup>2</sup>C logic.
 When using with a 5V device, such as an Arduino Uno, it is necessary to use a logic level converter.

 ##Configuration